withcenter/fireflow/README.md

 ## Adding extra fields on users_public_data schema

 - You can simply add more fields on users_public_data schema.

+## User coding guideline

+- `UserService.instance.loginOrRegister()` creates an account or logs in if the account is already exists.
+You can use it for user sign-in.
+Or guest sign-in.
+You may create an account in FirebaseAuth and let all the guest users to sign-in with that account.

+- `UserService.instance.feeds()` returns the feeds of the users who the log-in user follows.

+- There are many methods you may want to use as a custom action.

 # User setting